redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 ## <a id="preflight-trigger"></a>preflight-trigger
 Failures at this step are uncommon.
 If you do experience a failure or error at this step, contact Red Hat Support.

+> There is a known issue if you Operator only supports OpenShift 4.7 or below.
+In this case we recommend using the CI Pipeline.

 ## <a id="upload-artifacts"></a>upload-artifacts
 Failures at this step are uncommon.
 If you do experience a failure or error at this step, contact Red Hat Support.